comradequinn/q/README.md

 gen --model 'custom-gemini-exp-model-123' --temperature 0.1 --top-p 0.1 --max-tokens=1000 "how do I list all files in my current directory?"
 ```

-The effect of the above will be to make the responses more determistic and favour correctness over 'imagination'.
+The effect of the above will be to make the responses more deterministic and favour correctness over 'imagination'.

-While the effects of `top-p` and `temperature` are out of the scope of this document, briefly and simplisticly; when the LLM is selecting the next token to include in its response, the value of `top-p` restricts the pool of potential next tokens that can be selected to the most probable subset.
-This is derived by selecting the most probable, one by one, until the cumulative probabilty of  that selection exceeds the value of `p`.
+While the effects of `top-p` and `temperature` are out of the scope of this document, briefly and simplistically; when the LLM is selecting the next token to include in its response, the value of `top-p` restricts the pool of potential next tokens that can be selected to the most probable subset.
+This is derived by selecting the most probable, one by one, until the cumulative probability of  that selection exceeds the value of `p`.
 The `temperature` value is then used to weight the probabilities in that resulting subset to either level them out or emphasise their differences; making it less or more likely that the highest probability candidate will be chosen.

 ## Reporting on Usage

 Running `gen` with the `--stats` flag will cause usage data to be written to `stderr`.
-This allows it be processed seperately from the main response.
+This allows it be processed separately from the main response.
 An example is shown below.

 ```bash
 gen -n --stats "what is the weather like next week?"